Albert Cashier: Death and legacy

 Albert Cashier died on October 10, 1915, and was buried in uniform.
 The government supplied the typical small gravestone used to mark a veteran's resting place which was inscribed "Albert D. J. Cashier, Co.
 G, 95 Ill.
 Inf."
-Cashier was given an official Grand Army of the Republic funerary service, and was buried with full military honors.
-It took W. J. Singleton (executor of Cashier's estate) nine years to track Cashier's identity back to the birth name of Jennie Hodgers.
-None of the would-be heirs proved convincing, and the estate of about $282 (after payment of funeral expenses) was deposited in the Adams County, Illinois, treasury.
+He was given an official Grand Army of the Republic funerary service, and was buried with full military honors.
+It took W. J. Singleton (executor of Cashier's estate) nine years to track his identity back to the birth name of Jennie Hodgers.
+None of the would-be heirs proved convincing, and the estate of about $282 (after payment of funeral expenses) was deposited in the Adams County, Illinois treasury.
 In 1977 local residents erected a larger second headstone, inscribed with both names, on the same plot at Sunny Slope cemetery in Saunemin, Illinois.

 Cashier is listed on the internal wall of the Illinois memorial at Vicksburg National Military Park.

-A musical entitled The Civility of Albert Cashier has been produced based on Cashier's life; the work was described by the Chicago Tribune as "A timely musical about a trans soldier".
+A musical entitled The Civility of Albert Cashier has been produced based on his life; the work was described by the Chicago Tribune as "A timely musical about a trans soldier".
 Also Known As Albert D. J. Cashier: The Jennie Hodgers Story is a biography written by veteran Lon P. Dawson, who lived at the Illinois Veterans Home where Cashier once lived.
-The novel My Last Skirt, by Lynda Durrant, is based on Cashier's life.
-Cashier was mentioned in a collection of essays called Nine Irish Lives, in which Cashier's biography was written by Jill McDonough.
+The novel My Last Skirt, by Lynda Durrant, is based on his life.
+He was mentioned in a collection of essays called Nine Irish Lives, in which his biography was written by Jill McDonough.

 In Michael Leali's 2022 young adult novel, The Civil War of Amos Abernathy, Cashier stands in for a pen pal.

 Cashier's one-room house is now a historic site.
 The house served as a tool shed and nursery for hatchling chickens at one point and was relocated eight times in 137 years.
 In 1982, members of the local Women's Club moved it back to Saunemin with plans to display it that never fully materialized.
 After this it was so dilapidated that local firefighters planned to burn it down as a training exercise.
 Former Pontiac tourism director Betty Estes rescued it in 1996 hours before the firefighters could set it ablaze.
 She relocated the house to Pontiac, and utilized it as a streets department shed.
 Later on, volunteers such as local historian and village board member Al Arnolts meticulously restored the house.
 "We built a new framework and put it back together," Arnolts said.
 "The shake shingles that are on the roof came from a cedar tree right here in town."
 The newly restored home was dedicated in a ceremony in August 2011.

 Authors including Michael Bronski, Jason Cromwell, Kirstin Cronn-Mills, and Nicholas Teich have suggested or argued that Cashier was a trans man due to living as a man for at least 53 years.